openstates/people/README.md

   Convert pupa scraped JSON in INPUT_DIR to YAML files for this repo.

-Options:
-  --reset / --no-reset
-  --incoming / --no-incoming
-Convert a pupa scrape directory to YAML.  (currently will wipe all data from destination directory)
+Convert a pupa scrape directory to YAML.
+Will put data into incoming/ directory for usage with merge.py's --incoming option.
 ```

 ### lint_yaml.py